-Read general information about intellectual property i the Research guide "Intellectual Property at the Digital Age".
-Citing images of works in architecture, arts and design can be challenging.
-Ask your professor what is the style appropriate for the course.
+Citing images of works in architecture, art and design can be challenging.
+Ask your professor what the preferred citation style is for the course.
 When you document images you need to create captions and bibliographic citations.
-When image appears in the text you should write a descriptive caption indicating the source of the image.
+When an image appears in the text you should write a descriptive caption indicating the source of the image.
 Then you create a more detailed entry in your bibliography.
-Read Library tutorial How to Create Bibliographies to learn more on various styles and on how to cite different sources.
-The most important is to be consistent in formatiing the text.
+The most important thing is to be consistent in formatting the text.

-For citing images of works in visual arts you need to include basic information:
+For citing images of works in the visual arts you need to include the following information:

-Cite the relevant publication information as you would do for print one followed by name of the database or subscription collection.
-End the citation with the medium of publication - Web, and the date of access.
+Cite the relevant publication information as you would do for print, followed by name of the database or subscription collection.
+End the citation with the medium of the publication - web, and the date of access.
 For articles that appear in an online-only format or in databases that do not provide a page number, use the abbreviation n.pag. for no pagination.
 If no publisher is listed, use N.P.
 If work has an alternative name you might want to provide both.

-In addition to information on work of art/architecture include name of article's author, title of the article and periodical title.
+In addition to information on the work of art/architecture, include the name of article's author, title of the article and periodical title.
 Follow with the publisher information, date/issue, page and figure number.

 Include the complete information for the site where you found the image, including the date of access.

-You need to include name of an artist/architect/designer, a work title, date it was created, repository/location (if applicable), and also the bibliographic information for the source in which this image appears (name of book's author, book title, publisher information, date, page and figure or plate number of the reproduction).
+You need to include the name of the artist/architect/designer, a work title, date it was created, repository/location (if applicable), and also the bibliographic information for the source in which this image appears (name of book's author, book title, publisher information, date, page and figure or plate number of the reproduction).